szeness/Timer_centralpark/README.md

 So in this project i acomplished actualy the holding threads in control without they keep runing or maybe run twice if click to fast.

 code looks pretty

+tho there is one bug lasting , its when u type a new time, 0 minutes and some seconds, it will count 1 min on it. will fix

 its a small steps for human kind